 Let’s start with the basics.
 A cymbal is an alloy metal disc that is designed to create a sound when it’s struck.
 All of your favorite drummers play bronze cymbals.

 Cymbals can come in all different sizes.
 The smallest cymbals such as bell cymbals and splash cymbals can be as small as 6” in diameter, ranging to china cymbals and ride cymbals as large as 30”.

-A quick point I’ll add here is that heavier cymbals are louder – The weight and size of a cymbal directly impacts the volume, sound, and power.
+A quick point I’ll add here is that heavier cymbals are louder – The weight and size of a cymbal directly impact the volume, sound, and power.
 But the trade-off is that the playing response is much slower.
 A small splash cymbal will explode much quicker in sound compared to a large crash cymbal because vibrations are able to travel through the metal faster.

-A typical drum set will nearly always feature the three most common types of cymbals: a pair of hi hats, crash cymbal and a ride cymbal.
+A typical drum set will nearly always feature the three most common types of cymbals: a pair of hi hats, a crash cymbal, and a ride cymbal.
 This is the basic cymbal pack that will allow you to play most styles of music effectively.
 Let’s now take a look at all the different types of cymbals you might come across.

 Types of Cymbals

 Hi Hat Cymbals